Substantial photon model

 averaged electric field inside the photon’s lobes from the viewpoint of the

-of the photon’s particles is close to the speed of light and is perpendicular
+velocity of the photon’s particles is close to the speed of light and is

-to the centripetal acceleration from the electric force that causes the
+perpendicular to the centripetal acceleration from the electric force that

 the other half of its energy is the total energy of all the fields.
 Besides, in

-to the Dirac constant and is given by a formula, which corresponds to a
+constant and is given by a formula, which corresponds

 As a result, the rotation energy can be estimated as half the photon